sharminsheikh-Data/healthcare-appointment-data-analysis-pandas/README.md

 ## Project Files
 - `Healthcare_Appointment_Data_Analysis_using_Python_Pandas.ipynb`

-## Note
+## Dataset
-This project was created for learning and portfolio demonstration.
+This project uses a synthetic healthcare appointment dataset created for learning and portfolio demonstration.